 In the high-stakes world of political power-brokers, Elizabeth Sloane is the most sought after and formidable lobbyist in D.C.
 But when taking on the most powerful opponent of her career, she finds winning may come at too high a price.

 Of the prospect of Jane Molloy leaving his firm for Sloane, Pat Connors tells her: "I could care less."
 This is a common mistake.
 If he means to convey that it does not affect him in the slightest, he should say that he couldn't care less.
 Saying that he could, in fact, care less, denotes a degree of caring that is not equal to zero.
+But this may be a deliberate affectation by the screenwriter, precisely because it is a common mistake.
 See more »

 Was this review helpful to you?

 | Report this